-Epoxy powder coating facilities is just one example of the many different industrial coating systems we can install on your site. td finishing often get asked to support a client with their specialist coating needs.
+Epoxy powder coating facilities is just one example of the many different industrial coating systems we can install on your site.
+We are leading powder coating equipment manufacturers.
+Therefore we have a wide range of powder coating systems for sale. td finishing often get asked to support a client with their specialist coating needs.
 Several of our recent installations have included a fusion bonded epoxy (FBE) coating system.
 FBE coating is a protective coating of thermoset polymer, typically applied between 250 to 500µm.

 Fusion Bonded Epoxy Coating

 Whilst not a new technology, vast improvements have been made in this type of coating, since its introduction in the 1960’s.
 Thicker than a standard powder coating, this finish provides high chemical and abrasion resistance.
 It is a premium choice where performance of coating is key.
 In order to guarantee optimal coating is achieved, td finishing has developed many specialist systems.
 These systems have ensured consistent, high-quality production output.

 In a typical FBE system, the material substrate is heated to between 180-250°C. When the coating is applied, the high temperature causes the resin and hardener to react with heat, flow into a liquid and then harden.
 This is caused by a process of chemical cross-linking, known as fusion bonding.
 The product is then post cured in a second oven, running between 180 and 200°C.